Meet the staff of the Center for Global Education at Asia Society.

 Director, China Learning Initiatives

-Cleopatra Wise is the Assistant Director for Asia Society's Center for Global Education, China Learning Initiatives (CLI).
+Cleopatra Wise is the Director for Asia Society's Center for Global Education, China Learning Initiatives (CLI).
 She is responsible for managing the CLI team and executing programs that promote Chinese language learning among young people in the United States.

 Before joining Asia Society, Cleopatra served as an International Program Manager at Peking University for seven years.
 During her time there, she spearheaded the school's global outreach and special initiatives.